 The Danish Institute in Damascus awarded Khaled as the best environmental radio journalist and invited him to cover COP 15 in 2009.

-Education: Bachelor in English literature 2006 Damascus University.
+Education: Bachelor in English literature, Art and media 2006 Damascus University.
 He has also participated many training workshops with international institutions (BBC, Thomson Reuters Foundation, DW, UNU-ILI, InWent, UN, EU).

-Languages: Arabic, English, good in Swedish and a beginner in French.
+Languages: Arabic, English, not bad in Swedish and a beginner in French.